Mercerenies/a-turtles-troll/README.md

   feet.
 * Temperature mechanics no longer consider the "helmet" slot when computing player temperature.
+* Raccoon-style cake slices are now detected as being cake.
 * Fixed some bugs with the lava/water fluid mechanics.
 * Added several new trivia questions.